Last Updated on November 16, 2022 by Paroma

 3. Winter in San Francisco: Union Square tree lighting ceremony

-4. SF Holiday events: Go skating in Union Square and Embarcadero
+4. San Francisco Holiday events: Go skating in Union Square and Embarcadero

 Besides Union Square, the other holiday skating rink to get you in the mood for Christmas in the city is at the Embarcadero center near the famous Ferry building.
 This rink also opens on Nov 6 and is the Bay area’s largest open air skating rink.
 Come for some good old skating or simply shop around in the many stores in 1-4 Embarcadero center which also have plenty of tasty dining options.